 Larotrectinib (Vitrakvi®)

-Larotrectinib (Vitrakvi®) is used to treat different types of cancer.
-It can be used to treat cancers that have a change in a gene called NTRK.
+Larotrectinib (Vitrakvi®) is used to treat cancers that have a genetic change in the cells called NTRK and cannot be treated with surgery.

-Larotrectinib belongs to a group of targeted therapy drugs known as cancer growth inhibitors.
+Larotrectinib (Vitrakvi®) belongs to a group of targeted therapy drugs called cancer growth inhibitors.

 More information about this treatment